-After installing AI Suite from the bundled support DVD, you can launch the utility by double-clicking the AI Suite icon on the Windows[®] OS taskbar and click the Q-Fan 2 button on the AI Suite mAIn window.
+After installing AI Suite from the bundled support CD, you can launch the utility by double-clicking the AI Suite icon on the Windows® OS taskbar and click the Q-Fan 2 button on the AI Suite mAIn window.

 Click the drop-down menu button and display the fan names.
 Select CPU Q-Fan or CHASSIS Q-Fan.
-Click the Enabled box to activate this function.
+Click the box of Enabled to activate this function.